avatar

 Tracking these metrics can help you identify where your brand is excelling and where improvements need to be made.
 For example, if your CSAT score is low, you may need to work on improving your customer support or website usability.
 If your NPS score is low, it could indicate a need to focus on building customer loyalty and advocacy.
 By keeping a close eye on these metrics, you can make data-driven decisions to improve your eCommerce customer experience and ultimately increase customer satisfaction, retention, and revenue.

-You can use software and online tools that track these metrics, like Google Analytics, Hotjar, and SurveyMonkey.
-These tools can help you measure customer satisfaction, customer effort, and net promoter scores.
-Additionally, they can track customer churn and retention, first response time, average resolution time, and customer lifetime value.
+Leverage software and online tools such as Google Analytics, Hotjar, and SurveyMonkey to track key metrics, including customer satisfaction, customer effort, net promoter scores, customer churn, retention, first response time, average resolution time, and customer lifetime value.

 The bottom line is…